theforagersdiary/foragersdiary/content/docs/ref/beginners-advice/index.md

 ---
 title: Foraging - Where to start
-summary: Foraging advice for the complete beginner
 fdtype: article
-description: Advice on where and how to begin foraging
+description: Advice on foraging and how to begin foraging
 date: 2024-08-31
 authors:
   - admin